iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

     Tuning Tab Settings

+.. warning:: Double check that the motor is secured and there is no propeller attached before applying any of these testing parameters.

 Now at long last we can make the motor spin.
-Open the Testing tab, and scroll down to the bottom. **Before using any of the test parameters, ensure that the motor is held in place securely.
-If the motor accelerates rapidly, it will "jump" if unsecured.** At the bottom of the tab you should see 5 important testing parameters:
+Open the Testing tab, and scroll down to the bottom.
+At the bottom of the tab you should see 5 important testing parameters:

 * **Coast**: This commands the motor to coast, which means that the motor allows its rotor to slowly decelerate and come to a stop.
 It is a safe way to stop the motor when testing, since it does not cause the motor to rapidly decelerate.